 - Leave one or two tree stumps without digging them up.
 Some bugs will only appear on stumps, and you can sit on them!

 - Be careful when shaking trees -- a wasp nest might fall out.
-You can escape by running into a nearby building, or if you're fast, catch them with your net.
+You can escape by running into a nearby building or catching them with your net if you're fast.

 - Talk to your animal residents daily.
 Sometimes you might see them at a crafting bench working — definitely talk to them then, as you'll usually get a new DIY recipe from it!